emsec/hal/README.md

 }
 ```

-Feel free to also include the original [paper](http://eprint.iacr.org/2017/783), however, we note that HAL has massively changed since its original prototype that was described in the paper.
+Feel free to also include the original [paper](http://eprint.iacr.org/2017/783).
+However, we note that HAL has massively changed since its original prototype that was described in the paper.
 Hence, we prefer citing the above entry.
 ```latex
 @article{2018:Fyrbiak:HAL,